 After my recent trip to Africa I realised that we may be making progress in the West but there is still so much to do in developing counties.
 Women working tirelessly to improve the lives of women and young adults in poor communities.
 I wrote a blog for International Women's Day 2018 which can be read here: How international women are touching my life: #PressforProgress

 It truly makes you appreciate of everything you have and everything you take for granted.
 So if I had a magic wand I would allow those not so fortunate to catch up with us in the West in the blink of an eye, so we are all on a level playing field going forward.

 If I was to give advice to my younger self it would be to;

 - “Seize the day”.
-Don’t waste time, don’t put it off till tomorrow, what you can do today.
-I was an AO for about 12 years simply because I didn’t know what I needed to do… it all seemed really hard, too complicated, I didn’t know who to ask… BUT when I decided to make the change, it was almost overnight!
+Do not waste time, do not put it off till tomorrow, what you can do today.
+I was an AO for about 12 years simply because I did not know what I needed to do… it all seemed really hard, too complicated, I did not know who to ask… BUT when I decided to make the change, it was almost overnight!
 If you really want something… just go for it.

-- Offer to be a mentor to someone, it’s all about being supportive because it can be difficult doing it alone.
+- Offer to be a mentor to someone, it is all about being supportive because it can be difficult doing it alone.

-On a final note, you know the saying: Don’t dream your life… live your dreams….
+On a final note, you know the saying: Do not dream your life… live your dreams….